teambit/docs/docs/quick-start.md

 ## Workflow

-This diagram bellow provides an overflow of the workflow we will use in this guide:
+This diagram bellow provides an overview of the workflow we will use in this guide:
 ![Bit Workflow](https://storage.googleapis.com/static.bit.dev/docs/images/workflow-full.png)

 ## Track Components